 LCB Container Terminal 1 (LCB1) operates berth B1 and LCMT Company Limited (LCMT) operates berths A0/B0 at Thailand's Laem Chabang Port, around 150km south of Bangkok.
 Positioned on Thailand’s east coast, it is a centre for export-oriented industries and the key point of entry for container traffic.

 LCB1 Group has an annual capacity of around 1.6 million TEU.
 Vessel operations, yard operations, gate transactions, documentation and all other container handling services are offered 24 hours a day, 365 days a year by highly motivated and trained staff.

 The LCB1 Group consists of LCB1, which commenced operations in 1995 and LCMT as a subsidiary, which commenced in 2006.
-APM Terminals owns 35% in the joint venture and has operational management control.
-APM Terminals joint venture partners are Eastern Sea Laem CHabang Terminal Company Limited (40%) and Bangkok Modern Terminals Ltd. (25%) The concessions expire in 2022 (LCB1) and 2034 (LCMT), respectively.
+APM Terminals owns 35% in the joint venture along with Eastern Sea Laem Chabang Terminal Company Limited (40%) and Bangkok Modern Terminals Ltd. (25%) The concessions expire in 2022 (LCB1) and 2034 (LCMT), respectively.

 Equipment and Facilities

 - Berth B1: 359 m | 15m draft